robertknight/rten/rten-imageio/README.md

 # rten-imageio

-Library for loading images and converting them to [NdTensor]s that can be used as inputs for RTen models.
+Crate for loading images and converting them to tensors that can be used as inputs for RTen models.